-The best phony headline of the week, “Quebec roads invade Ontario!“, and with the discovery (by a driver who didn’t see it until he was in it (luckily he is fine)) the Ottawa Pothole season begins early!
-If you have not seen the pictures, one of my posts this week includes this massive hole that you normally see elsewhere (read Quebec), but I have included it as well at the bottom of this post.
+The best phony headline of the week, “Quebec roads invade Ontario!” and with the discovery (by a driver who didn’t see it until he was in it (luckily, he is fine)), the Ottawa Pothole season begins early!
+If you have not seen the pictures, one of my posts this week includes this massive hole that you normally see elsewhere (read Quebec), but I have included it at the bottom of this post as well.

-Speaking of La Belle Province, as I said, it’s like Cirque du Soleil, entertaining, spectacular, but no one really understands it all.
-The wacked out gun man killing someone during Mme.
+Speaking of La Belle Province, as I said, it’s like Cirque du Soleil: entertaining and spectacular, but no one really understands it all.
+The wicked-out gunman killed someone during Mme.
 Marois’ speech was insane (even for Quebec) and I do not wish to trivialize the death of his victims either, but even I didn’t see that one coming.
-The PQ minority election (with not enough seats to create any kind of viable coalition) is pretty much the best result that could have come out of it.
+The PQ minority election (with not enough seats to create any viable coalition) is pretty much the best result that could have come out of it.
 There will be another election fairly soon, but who will lead the Provincial Liberals?
 Better still what will Jean Charest do now that he has resigned?
 Will the former Federal PC “leader” run for the Federal Liberal leadership?
 If you can have a former NDP Premier running, why not a former PC leader?!?
 Never a dull moment in Quebec.

 Back to school week here in Ottawa goes relatively well, other than holes in the ground opening and swallowing cars, the world returns to a level of normalcy.
 The next long weekend to come is Thanksgiving?
 That is a little disheartening.